-Michele Rushfeldt is a visual artist living and working in Brooklyn, NY.
+Michele Rushfeldt is a visual artist living and working in Brooklyn, NY and Plainfield, CT.
 Her three-dimensional work focuses on materials associated with sexuality and kink, and depicts how observations of fringe eroticism feel and look.
 Centralizing the viewer, the work incorporates them as a watcher of its activity; as part of the experience, emphasizing the performative aspect of the works.
-The idea of performativity becomes emphasized by spot-lighting, as well as installation decisions, such as leather couches and proximity to the works themselves.
 Originally from Minneapolis, MN, she obtained her BFA in painting from the Academy of Art University in San Francisco, then her MFA from Pratt Institute.
 Her work has been exhibited nationally, including galleries in California, Washington, D.C., and New York.
 She is currently participating in the studio residency at Art Cake.

 Artist Statement -